 That’s a very long way from the Lewis Hamilton of 2020.
-Hamilton outscored Button by 26 points that year, winning three times and outqualifying him 14-3 by an average of 0.255s.
+Hamilton outscored Button by 26 points that first year together, winning three times and outqualifying him 14-3 by an average of 0.255s.

 That deficit to Button’s points score across the three years is all derived from the last third of the 2011 season when Hamilton delivered a bizarre series of scrappy, error-filled races.
 He has since confirmed that he was ‘not well’ during that time.
 It was a reference to his mental health in the wake of his split with girlfriend Nichole Scherzinger.